OracleForResearch/Technology-How-Tos/BlockStorageMounting.md

-Mounting block volumes across multiple compute instances
+## Mounting block volumes across multiple compute instances

-By Rajib Ghosh, Senior Solutions Architect, Oracle for Research

 This document outlines the basic and the necessary steps to mount block volumes across multiple instances.
 It is recommended you test the option